useblocks/sphinx-needs-enterprise/docs/index.rst

       sne import jira_config --query "project = my_project"

-After this you can use ``sne render`` to create e.g. rst-files for your Sphinx project based on own templates.
+After this you can use ``sne render`` to create files, e.g. rst-files, for your Sphinx project based on your templates.

 .. code-block:: bash

-   sne render -j needs.json -t my_template.rst -o output.rst
+   sne render -j needs.JSON -t my_template.rst -o output.rst

 See our docs about the :ref:`sne` for more details.